-Using a sharpened lightweight spade we are going to surgically scalp the grass layer removing only the green parts of the grass and add these to your compost heap.
+Using a sharpened lightweight spade we are going to surgically scalp the grass layer by removing only the green parts of the grass and are thrown onto your compost heap.
 Leaving as much of the top soil beneath the green layer as possible, the fibrous mat layer will be useful to add organic matter into the centre of our semi-raised deep bed.
-Now layout your Wood chip filled socks on the soil, one along the left hand side of our imaginary door, the second flowing around the rounded end and the third down the right hand side leaving out the the northern end side.
-Now starting at the northern end we are going to insert the Pallet wood dividers along the vertical gap between the imaginary double doors (North-to-South axis) of this bed by digging a shallow 2″ trench and x2 small round holes to match the legs of the divider to set them into, again saving the soil in a wheel barrow or on old bit of carpet.
+Now layout your filled Wood chip socks on the soil, one along the left hand side of our imaginary door, the second flowing around the rounded end and the third down the right hand side leaving out the the northern end side.
+Now starting at the northern end we are going to insert the Pallet wood Hydro-drivers along the vertical gap between the imaginary double doors (North-to-South axis) of this bed by digging a shallow 2″ trench and x2 two small round holes to match the legs of the divider to set them into, again saving the soil in a wheel barrow or on old bit of carpet.
 Right that’s the construction part completed.
-In front of you should be what looks like a U-Bend shaped bed divided into 2 planting beds with an open soil bed at the rounded end.
+In front of you should be what looks like a U-Bend shaped shaped bed divided into 2 planting beds with an open soil bed at the rounded end.
 Now for the digging part.

 On returning to this bed break up any large clods that remain with your spade and rake over and even riddle the top inch to remove large stones that have revealed themselves in this forced weathering.
 Collect them in a pile to be used to fill the void in the Pallet wood Hydro-driver at the end.
 We can now start to fill this bed with a mixture of riddled top soil and manure from other sacrificial parts of the plot such as under duckboard paths or heavily shaded areas that you will set aside for compost heaps and the saved soil from the trench.
-We fill the bed so the soil is level with the top of the wood chip sock and just above the lower slat of the pallet wood divider.
+We fill the bed so the soil is level with the top of the wood chip sock and just above the lower slat of the Pallet wood Hydro-driver.
 We have followed Alan Titchmarsh’s technique for creating a “semi-raised deep bed” (unboxed) which is sort of a short cut version of double-digging (one-spit-depth-digging & half-filling).

-The Pallet wood dividers main task is as a moisture level moderator (Hydrostat).
+The Pallet wood Hydro-drivers main task is as a moisture level moderator (Hydrostat).
 It achieves this using a physics principle called Stack Effect.
-How this works is that as the sun comes up and heats the stones and the air in this narrow and tall pallet void creates an uplift of warmed moisture heavy air.
-The absorbing but drying-on-one-side quality of the wood increases.
-This warmed and dryer central divider (-negative moisture zone) exerts a gradual hydrostatic pull across a large section of the soil bed sucking water from the moisture +positive wood chip sock borders horizontally across the growing bed leading to moderated, non-saturated and consistent moisture levels within the growing bed.
+How this works is that as the sun comes up it heats the stones and the air in this narrow and tall pallet void creates an uplift of warmed moisture heavy air.
+The absorbing but drying-on-one-side quality of the wooden bottom slat (-negative moisture zone) gradually exerts a hydrostatic pull across a large section of the soil bed sucking water from the moisture +positive Wood chip sock borders horizontally across the growing bed leading to moderated, non-saturated and consistent moisture levels within the growing bed.
 This hydrostatic pull also seems to be liberating nutrients and minerals from the soil more rapidly.
-In comparison to boxed in ‘raised beds‘ where raising the level of your soil bed too high, works against your plots natural water table and stops the natural wicking effect.
-In the traditional open soil approach water is evaporating from a large surface area across your whole plot.
-I believe my Pallet wood divider design helps sustain a ‘Goldilocks zone‘ of optimal moisture levels and transpiration.
+In comparison to boxed-in “raised beds” with their easily over filled soil levels working against your plots natural water table and halting the natural wicking effect.
+In the traditional open-soil approach water is wicking away from a large surface area across your whole plot.
+I believe my Pallet wood Hydro-driver design helps sustain a ‘Goldilocks zone‘ of optimal moisture levels and steady transpiration.

 The divider also acts a platform for treading on or hooking on attachments such as my g.easel (Gardeners Easel) 4-in-1 design; Squash Trellis, Bean frame, Windbreak and (G. Hamilton) Cloche design.

-What’s so special about the ‘Pallet wood divider’?
+What’s so special about the ‘Pallet wood Hydro-driver’?
 Isn’t it just soil heaped against a leaky wooden trough?

-The concept is similar to Keyhole Garden beds that are popular in Africa, except rather than a large circle it has been stretched out into a long thin U-Bend shape paired planting bed that fits better with squarish British plots.
+The concept is similar to Keyhole Garden beds that are popular in Africa, except rather than circles it has been stretched out into a long thin U-Bend shape paired planting bed that fits better with squarish British plots.
 Both our designs make use of some form of centralised ‘moisture level moderating’.

 This teenage African girl from Rwanda has constructed about the most effective KG design in my mind, without even thinking about the science.
 There is nice positive growth and appears to be low-maintenance with its guttering irrigation system.

-History – how did the “Pallet wood divider” idea start?
+History – how did the ‘Pallet wood Hydro-drivers‘ idea start?

 Basically the germ of an idea started when I thought that the furrow between two parallel rows of potatoes was a waste of space.
 If I could insert a wooden partition between the two ridges and then heap the soil either side of this wooden partition, I wouldn’t have to spend time earthing them up.
 They would have a deeper section of soil in which to grow and only one sides worth of exposed potatoes would need earthing up rather than two.
 The cheapest (free) and most readily available wood to me was pallets.

 Its was only once I started experimenting with this soil-against-a-leaky-trough way of creating planting beds and got more robust growth from my heavy clay soil that I started to realise it had a long list of advantages over the more traditional existing approaches.

 Observations over the past few growing seasons: Positives and negatives of this system.